 The present research investigation was conducted in the Micropropagation Laboratory, Division of Plant Breeding and Genetics, Swami Keshwan and Rajasthan Agricultural University (SKRAU), Bikaner.
 The experiment was laid out in a Complete Randomized Design (CRD) with three replications.
 Stem cuttings of rose (Rosa spp.) were collected from the Agricultural Research Station, Bikaner, and used as the source of explants.
 After the formation of nodal segments, they were utilized as explants for callus induction.
 Two different concentrations of plant growth regulators (PGRs) were employed to initiate callus formation.
 Prior to the culture initiation, the required hormones and vitamins were added to the protocol medium as per standard requirements.
 The pH of the culture medium was adjusted to 5.8 before sterilization in a microwave oven.
 Culture bottles containing the medium were autoclaved at 121°C under 15 psi pressure for 20 minutes.
 For in vitro culture initiation, the culture containers were transferred to a growth chamber maintained at 25 ± 2°C with a 16/8 hours light/dark photoperiod.
 Illumination was provided by cool white fluorescent tubes with a light intensity of approximately 2000 lux.

-Sterilized rose explants were taken from regenerated plantlets for callus induction.
 The prepared stem segments were washed thoroughly with sterilized distilled water under a laminar airflow cabinet, and all subsequent handling was done under sterile conditions.
 Surface sterilization of explants was performed using 70% ethanol for 1 minute, followed by treatment with 0.1% mercuric chloride (HgCl₂) for approximately 5 minutes.
 The explants were then rinsed three times with sterilized distilled water to remove traces of disinfectant.

 RESULT AND DISCUSSION